camconn/Probot/README.md

     - `:[not]told` - get #told
     - `:[not]rekt` - get #rekt
     - `:partyboat` - start the party boat
+    - `:uptime` - get current uptime for the bot
+    - `:stats` - get statistics about the bot (for this session)
     - `:whatis` - look up the long name for a currency identifier
     - `:wiki` - search wikipedia for a term
 - Plugins to recognize text